rotexsoft/versatile-collections/docs/StrictlyTypedCollections.md

 are of the expexcted type, but you can override it and use php's native type hinting in your constructor's signature (like **`__construct(\PDO ...$pdo_objs)`** in the `class` **PdoCollection** example below.
-This is actually more performant than relying on **`StrictlyTypedCollection::__construct(...$arr_objs)`** if you would be loading a large amount of items into your collection).
+This is actually more performant than relying on **`StrictlyTypedCollection::__construct(...$arr_objs)`** if you would be loading a large amount of items into your collection via the constructor).

 For example if you are implementing a **PdoCollection** class which extends `\VersatileCollections\StrictlyTypedCollection`, then your constructor could look